-NSError object is used only for providing additional information about the failure.
+NSError object is used only for providing additional information about a failure.

-'''

-- (id)initWithContentsOfURL:(NSURL )aURL options:(NSDataReadingOptions)mask error:(NSError )errorPtr- (BOOL)writeToURL:(NSURL )aURL options:(NSDataWritingOptions)mask error:(NSError )errorPtr
+''' (id)initWithContentsOfURL:(NSURL )aURL options:(NSDataReadingOptions)mask error:(NSError )errorPtr (BOOL)writeToURL:(NSURL )aURL options:(NSDataWritingOptions)mask error:(NSError )errorPtr '''

-'''

-Therefore you should always check that the return value is nil or NO before attempting to do anything with the NSError object.
+Therefore you should always check if the return value is nil or NO before attempting to do anything with an NSError object.
+Moreover, you ought to check the error domain before examining the error code.

-Custom error belong to error domain
+Custom errors belong to error domains

-Custom errors have error domain and error code defined.
+A custom error have both the error domain and error code defined.